nickebbitt/nickebbitt.github.io/_posts/2021-02-14-debugging-a-jaeger-memory-issue.md

 This, in theory, shouldn't be a problem.

-The `collector` is designed to handle the unavailability of the storage backend using an internal queue that buffers trace events when it is unable to store them.
-If the queue fills up then the `collector` will drop the oldest trace events and should continue working in this way until it is able to send trace events again.
+The `collector` is designed to handle the unavailability of the storage backend using an internal bounded queue that buffers trace spans when it is unable to store them.
+If the queue fills up then the `collector` will drop the oldest trace spans and should continue working in this way until it is able to store trace spans again.

-Under normal conditions we expect the `collector`'s queue to near empty at all times.
-This shows us that we are able to save trace events to storage at a rate that keeps up with the volume being generated across the system.
+Under normal conditions we expect the `collector`'s queue to be near empty at all times.
+This shows us that we are able to store trace spans at a rate that keeps up with the volume being generated across the system.

 There are a couple configuration options that can be used to control the size of the `collector`'s queue: